Last Updated on October 22, 2022

 Las Vegas is a city that hosts hundreds of thousands of tourists each year, which means that it runs on tips.
 It is also a place where everyone wants an upgrade to live like a high roller.
 Tips have been known to get you an upgrade from an entry-level room.
 This is why the 20 Dollar Trick has been popular for years.

-Let’s take a look at what the 20 Dollar Trick is and if it still works in 2021.
+Let’s take a look at what the 20 Dollar Trick is and if it still works today.

 The 20 Dollar Trick, sometimes called the sandwich trick, is a $20 tip sandwiched in between the necessary ID and credit card required at the hotel front desk check-in.
 In the past, this was a great way to get a complimentary upgrade.
 The theory is that the front desk agent would give you a free room upgrade because you gave them an extra tip off the books.

 Of course, free room upgrades are never guaranteed but slipping the front desk agent a tip between your driver’s license and credit card has always been a good way to get room upgrades or maybe some restaurant vouchers.